MuhammadTaha1038/Muhammad-Taha/README.md

 # 1st repository for practice
-## i am from pakistan and studing the software engineerig in UET Taxilg
+## i am from pakistan and studing the software engineerig in UET Taxila